BKeyport/MMM-Multimonth/README.md

 1.90 - Minor fixes/Remove EOL - Begin work on moving to a life without moment.js - Goal, no dependencies.

 7 Sept.
 2022 - changing to date based versioning.

+1 Oct.
+2022 - Completely removed moment.js from project. ** Returned to Beta Status due to lack of internationalization and start of week adjustments **